Theoretical study of transition matrix elements in cadmium for vacuum-ultraviolet generation in $^{229}$Th nuclear clock applications: Acknowledgments

 \section{Acknowledgments}

 We thank Qi Xiao and Mikhail Reiter for discussions and comments.
-Penyazkov and Ding are supported by the National Natural Science Foundation of China (No. 12341401 and No. 12274253) and the Shanghai Municipal Science and Technology Commission (No. 25LZ2600402), Yu is supported by the National Key Research and Development Program of China (2021YFA1402104) and a Project funded by the Space Application System of China Manned Space Program.
+Penyazkov and Ding are supported by the National Natural Science Foundation of China (No. 12341401 and No. 12274253) and the Shanghai Municipal Science and Technology Commission (No. 25LZ2600402), Yu is supported by the National Key Research and Development Program of China (2021YFA1402104), the Innovation Program 659 for Quantum Science and Technology (Grant No. 660 2021ZD0300901), and a Project funded by the Space Application System of China Manned Space Program.
 Skripnikov is supported by Russian Science Foundation under grant ~No.~24-12-00092, \url{https://rscf.ru/project/24-12-00092/}.